Peace718/Superstore-Sales-Analytics/README.md

 6. **Product Pricing Tiers**: Contains pricing tier information connected to products using Pricing Code.

 ## Data Modeling
-The dataset is structured using a normalized relational data model designed to support multidimensional business analysis.
+The dataset is structured using a normalized relational data model designed to support efficient and scalable multidimensional analysis.

-The Orders table serves as the central fact table, containing transaction-level metrics such as sales, profit, quantity, and discounts.
-This table connects to several dimension tables that provide descriptive attributes for customers, products, and geographic locations.
+The Orders table serves as the central fact table, capturing transactional metrics such as sales, profit, quantity, and discount.
+This table is connected to multiple dimension tables that provide descriptive context for customers, products, and geographic locations.
 #### Key Relationships
-The following relationships were created in the data model:
+The following relationships were established within the data model:
 - Orders --- Customers (Customer ID)
 - Orders --- Products (Product ID)
 - Orders --- Locations (Location ID)
 - Locations --- States (State ID)
 - Products --- Product Pricing Tiers (Pricing Code)

-This relational structure enables analysis across multiple business dimensions including customer segments, product categories, pricing tiers, and geographic regions.
+This relational structure enables flexible analysis across key business dimensions, including:
+- Customer segments and behavior
+- Product categories and pricing tiers
+- Regional and state-level performance
+- Sales and profitability metrics

+#### Data Model View
+Below is the data model diagram created in Microsoft Power BI Desktop, showing the relationships between the fact and dimension tables.

 ## Key Measures (DAX)
 Several key performance indicators were calculated using DAX.